Install FreeBSDLast update: 10.04.2021

 We can now complete the installation process.

-We restart the PC and we have successfully installed FreeBSD.
+We restarted the PC and we have successfully installed FreeBSD.